 Holy $#&%!
 We just got married!!
-We just eloped!!!
+We had just eloped!!!
 And we didn't even mean to.
 Our parents didn't even know it!!
 Our siblings didn't know it!
 Holy $#&%!
 We looked at each other and we could hardly contain ourselves.
 We laughed right out loud.
 Right there in the Honorable MaryAnn O'Malley's courtroom we laughed.
 And we kissed.
 And we laughed again.
 And we hugged.
 We were married.
 And hadn't even meant to.

 "Congratulations!"
 The two women said, clapping their hands.

 "Congratulations," said MaryAnn O'Malley.

 And we all went back downstairs to sign our marriage license, pay our fee, and file it with Bundy.